 Content Area Resources

-The main focus of Communication Arts is reading and writing.
+The main focus of English Language Arts is reading and writing.
 It may help the classroom teacher understand what braille is.
-It is a code – not a language.
+It is a code, not a language.

 Braille readers use the Unified English Braille Code.
 A braille cell is the basic building block.
 The cell is 2 parallel columns with 3 dots in each column.
 The left column contains dots 1, 2, 3 and the right column is dots 4, 5, and 6.
-Combinations of dots can create a letter, number, punctuation, word or symbol.
+Combinations of dots can create a letter, number, punctuation, word, or symbol.
 On average 1 print page is equal to 2 1/2 braille pages.
-A classroom teacher may want to understand where the print and braille page numbers are located on a braille page.
-The print page number is on the top right corner and the braille page number is the on the bottom right hand corner.
-It is interesting to note that in addition to the Unified English Braille there are codes for math and science, music, foreign language and the International Phonetic Alphabet.
+A print page number is on the top right corner and the braille page number is on the bottom right hand corner.
+In addition to the Unified English Braille there are codes for math and science, music, foreign language, and the International Phonetic Alphabet.